 At the end of this section there are some panels explaining the history of this part of the river.

 At the end of this walk you will see the old Ollerías school (2).
 They were conceived as a hostel and public laundry.
 Designed by Pedro Ispizua in 1922, it is a model of regionalist architecture.
 At the bottom of the hill there are two even more striking examples of the most famous architects of this era: Ispizua himself (García Rivero school) and Manuel Mª de Smith (Atxuri Station).

 At the bottom of this street on your right is Encarnación square (3), where you will see the church and convent of that name.
 They date from the fourteenth and fifteenth centuries and the old convent now houses the Museum of Sacred Art of Bizkaia (Spanish).
 The square has been partly pedestrianised and has been turned into a very pleasant spot.

 Designed by Manuel María de Smith in the regionalist style (4), it was built in 1913 to replace the old terminal of 1882.
-It is the terminal station of two lines, leading to Durango/San Sebastián on one branch line and Gernika/Bermeo on the other.
+It is the terminal station of the line leading to Gernika/Bermeo / Donostia.
+It currently houses the administrative offices of Eusko Trenbideak.